 Another common reason for revision rhinoplasty is complications from the primary surgery.
 These complications include a perforated septum, a saddle nose deformity, and difficulty breathing.
 It's essential to seek a revision rhinoplasty surgeon with experience correcting these complications.

-Feeling like your rhinoplasty is not right can lead to lack of confidence and geneuine disapointment, we have helped hundres of partient with their revision rhinoplasty procedure.
+Feeling like your rhinoplasty is not right can lead to lack of confidence and genuine disapointment, we have helped hundreds of partient with their revision rhinoplasty procedure.
 Call us today to find out more.

 The nose has shifted because of previous surgery: